Loading figure…

 “Will work to uphold election integrity, fight voter fraud.
 (Aug 2021)”

-Britt has called for reforms to Section 230 and has expressed concerns about Big Tech's influence, particularly regarding censorship of conservative voices.
-She supports expanding broadband access as a priority.
+Britt has called for reforms to Section 230 and has expressed concerns about the influence of Big Tech, indicating a desire for increased oversight and accountability in the tech industry.

-Britt has called for reforms to Section 230 and has expressed concerns about Big Tech's influence, particularly regarding censorship of conservative voices.
-She supports expanding broadband access as a priority.
+Britt has called for reforms to Section 230 and has expressed concerns about the influence of Big Tech, indicating a desire for increased oversight and accountability in the tech industry.

 Jul 11, 2024 · Congress.gov